-Bottom line: The ENO Guardian Base Camp bug net is the only model on our list that extends to the ground, making it roomier than most and protection for pets too.
+Bottom-Line: The ENO Guardian Base Camp is the only model on our list that extends to the ground, making it roomier than most and protection for pets too.

-Outdoor Vitals may not specialize the same way that some of its competition does, but that did not prevent it from making the best waterproof hammock bug net that we encountered.
-This begins with the inclusion of a fabric base made out of 15D nylon with a polyurethane DWR waterproof coating.
+Outdoor Vitals may not specialize in the same way that some of its competition does, but that didn’t prevent it from being our pick for best waterproof mosquito net.
+The Outdoor Vitals Ultralight achieves this with the inclusion of a fabric base made from 15D nylon with a polyurethane DWR waterproof coating.

-Even better, this bug net provides one of the more generally durable builds we found with a mesh netting made out of 20D nylon.
-While a durable, waterproof construction is excellent, the Outdoor Vitals bug net outdid themselves by making this one of the largest options we saw at 11’ or 10’ x 3’6’.
+Even better, this bug net is one of the more durable builds we reviewed with the mesh net made of 20D nylon.
+Whilst the durable, waterproof construction is excellent, Outdoor Vitals outdid themselves by making this model one of the largest options we saw at 11’ or 10’ x 3’6’.

-That said, the latter part of that measurement hints at one of this bug net’s flaws, which is significantly less headroom than some of the opposition.
-It can also be challenging to set up, requiring you to seal the bug net off while inside of and on your hammock, something shorter people find difficult.
+That said, the latter part of these measurements hints at a flaw, being that it has significantly less headroom than some of the opposition.
+It can also be challenging to set up, requiring you to seal the bug net off whilst inside the netting and on your hammock, something shorter people may find difficult.

-Still, the Outdoor Vitals bug net is one of the more budget-friendly options on our list, with its overall solid build increasing its value well above the sticker price.
-As if that were not enough, this bug net is also good for backpacking as it only weighs 8.2 oz or 7.6 oz, depending on which model you use.
+Still, the Outdoor Vitals Ultralight is a more budget-friendly option on our list, with the overall solid build increasing its value well above the sticker price.
+As if that were not enough, it is also perfect for backpacking weighing only 8.2 oz or 7.6 oz, depending on which model you use.